mrlt8/docker-wyze-bridge/README.md

 > [!IMPORTANT]
-> As of July 2023, you will need to **update your bridge to v2.3.x or newer** for compatibility with the latest changes to the Wyze API.
+> As of April 2024, you will need to **update your bridge to v2.3.x or newer** for compatibility with the latest changes to the Wyze API as well as supply your own API Key and API ID from: https://support.wyze.com/hc/en-us/articles/16129834216731.

 ![Wyze Cam V1](https://img.shields.io/badge/wyze_v1-yes-success.svg)
 ![Wyze Cam V2](https://img.shields.io/badge/wyze_v2-yes-success.svg)